billo-ux/unreal-mcp-main/TASKS.md

 - User testing in an active Unreal Engine instance
 - Deepen validation for each tool group (code review, doc review, user testing)
 - Integrate and test tools in an actual Unreal Engine environment
+- Add retry logic and feedback loop for orchestrator and tool calls
+- Add and document automation test running and reporting
+- Expand widget hierarchy management tools from stubs to full implementations
+- Document all new and updated tools with usage examples and best practices

 ### Validation Checklist (from Asset Creation Tools Validation)
 - [x] Animation: Animation Blueprint, Composite, Montage, Aim Offset, Blend Space, Pose Asset